jgoalby/jgoalby.github.io/games/template/readme.md

 - Make the service worker a plugin?
 - Why is the console blurry on desktop?
 - Update log2div with code from here.
+- Find a way to deal with firebase better.
+Right now there are files for firebase in the html
+  - and when the firebase plugin is disabled, they are still there.
+So it would be nice if firebase was
+  - just in a single place.

 # Next: Settings
 Include the settings enum in the settings plugin itself and then access simpler and remove import.